SymfonyCasts/symfony7/sfcasts/crud.md

 not winning any design awards.
 I'll quickly spruce up some styling, but don't worry, you can copy/paste the same code from the code blocks below the video.

+First, in `_form.html.twig`, I'll paste some Tailwind CSS classes to the submit button.

+This `_delete_form.html.twig` template is interesting.
+It's a Twig partial for the Delete button.
+You never want delete actions to be simple links, that use the GET HTTP method.
+Instead, they should use the POST method.
+The only way to achieve this with pure HTML is to use a form.
+So MakerBundle generates this small form for us that contains the Delete button.
+For extra protection, it also includes a CSRF token.
+Pretty snazzy!

-I'll paste some Tailwind CSS classes to the form buttons.
-Also, some HTML with proper CSS classes to make the pages look better in `edit.html.twig`...
+I'll also paste some Tailwind CSS classes to the delete button here.

-`index.html.twig`... `new.html.twig`... and finally `show.html.twig`.
+Next, I'll paste some CSS and HTML to improve the layout of the edit template... index template... new template... and finally the show template.

 Once we're done, head back to the browser and refresh the page - much better!
 The new styles lend a cleaner layout and more intuitive buttons, including a "Create new"